Sexual assault can happen anywhere in the world

 If you are unable to go to the police immediately, record all the details you can recall about the attack and the attacker.
 If possible, have photographs taken of your injuries.

-- Preserve evidence of the attack.
+Preserve evidence of the attack.
 Don’t bathe or brush your teeth until advised to do so by the local police or health officials.

 Seek medical assistance.
-Even with no physical injuries, it is important to determine the risks of sexually transmitted diseases and pregnancy.
-If the assault was violent, do not assume that you are physically well.
-Go to a health care professional.
+It is important to determine the risks of sexually transmitted diseases and pregnancy.
 See Sickness or injury for further advice.

 Contact family and friends back home to reassure them about your well-being, especially if you have been unable to contact them due to the assault.